Undergraduate Biology Degree

 Our students have the opportunity to focus their studies by choosing one of four tracks:

 The biology department also emphasizes practical training by offering field research trips, project-based laboratories, and research internships.

-- Pre-medicine: the best preparation for pursuing graduate medical training is a rigorous science curriculum, a broad liberal arts exposure, and experience in the clinical setting.
+- Pre-Professional Health: the best preparation for pursuing graduate medical training is a rigorous science curriculum, a broad liberal arts exposure, and experience in the clinical setting.
 Medical schools require that a student complete a bachelor's degree as well a school-specific suite of pre-requisite courses.
 Most pre-medical students at GFU major in either biology or chemistry.
 The vast majority of students who excell in our academic program, perform well on the MCAT and in the admissions process, and ultimately matriculate.
 Our department also hosts several informational sessions geared towards preparing students for the admissions process: including hosting seminars with admissions staff from OHSU, providing mock-interviews and assisting students in securing clinical experiences.

 - Undergraduate Research: the biology department encourages student participation in original biological research that is both laboratory and field-based.
 Interested students consult with faculty advisors to design and conduct a research project that in many cases leads to publication in the professional literature.
 Students may also be selected to engage in the biomedical research at OHSU through the Murdock College Science Research Program which provides a summer stipend and placement in an OHSU research laboratory.